killer0071234/python-zamg/README.md

 [![Project Maintenance][maintenance-shield]][user_profile]

-Python library to read 10 min weather data from ZAMG
+Python library to read 10 min weather data from Geosphere Austria former ZAMG

 ## About

-This package allows you to read the weather data from weather stations of ZAMG weather service.
+This package allows you to read the weather data from weather stations of Geosphere Austria weather service.
-ZAMG is the Zentralanstalt für Meteorologie und Geodynamik in Austria.
+Geosphere Austria joins Zentralanstalt für Meteorologie und Geodynamik (ZAMG) and the Geologische Bundesanstalt (GBA) since 1st January 2023.

 ## Installation